Shared Ownership

 Who is responsible for repairs of my Shared Ownership home?

-When you buy a flat, we will generally be responsible for any communal parts of the building and grounds and you will be responsible for all repairs and maintenance to your own flat.
-You pay a service charge to the housing provider which is used to cover the costs of maintenance and decoration to communal areas.
+When you buy a flat, we will generally be responsible for the grounds and communal parts of the building, and you will be responsible for all repairs and maintenance to your own flat.
+You will pay a service charge which is used to cover the costs of maintenance and decoration to the communal areas.

 Can I decorate my Shared Ownership home?